molayab/swift-obs-connect/README.md

 await a.eventPublisher().sink { _ in } receiveValue: { event in
     // Received an new Event, do something with it...
 }.store(in: &cancellables)

-await a.responsePublisher().sink { _ in } receiveValue: { event in
-    // Do you make a Request?...
-Arrived the response, do
-    // something with it....
-}.store(in: &cancellables)

 try? await client.connect(
     url: URL(string: "ws://192.168.10.112:4455")!,